-Accordingly, Nasdaq proposes to modify the Pricing Range Limitation such that in the case of the Direct Listing with a Capital Raise, a security shall not be released for trading by Nasdaq unless the actual price at which the Cross would occur is at or above the price that is 20% below the lowest price of the price range established by the issuer in its effective registration statement and at or below the price that is 20% above the highest price of the price range.
-In other words, Nasdaq would release the security for trading, provided all other necessary conditions are satisfied, even if the actual price calculated by the Cross is outside the price range established by the issuer in its effective registration statement; provided however that the actual price cannot be more than 20% below the lowest price or more than 20% above the highest price of such range; and the company specified the quantity of shares registered, as permitted by Securities Act Rule 457, as explained below.
-In addition, there would be no limitation on releasing the security for established by the issuer in its effective registration statement if the company publicly disclosed and has certified to Nasdaq prior to beginning of the Display Only Period that the company does not expect that such offering price would materially change the company's previous disclosure in its effective registration statement and the company's registration statement contains a sensitivity analysis explaining how the company's plans would change if the actual proceeds from the offering exceed the amount assumed in the price range established by the issuer in its effective registration statement.
-The goal of the requirement is to have disclosure that allows investors to see how changes in share price ripple through critical elements of the disclosure.
+Accordingly, Nasdaq proposes to modify the Pricing Range Limitation such that in the case of the Direct Listing with a Capital Raise, a security could be released for trading by Nasdaq if the actual price at which the Cross would occur is as much as 20% below the lowest price of the price range established by the issuer in its effective registration statement.
+In addition, a security could be released for trading by Nasdaq if the actual price at which the Cross would occur was above the highest price in the price range established by the issuer in its effective registration statement.13 In such cases (whether lower or higher than the price range) the company will be required to specify the quantity of shares registered in its registration statement, as permitted by Securities Act Rule 457,14 and that registration statement will be required to contain a sensitivity analysis (the company must also certify to Nasdaq in that regard) explaining how the company's plans would change if the actual proceeds from the offering are less than or exceed the amount assumed in the price range established by the issuer in its effective registration statement.15 In addition, the company will be required to publicly disclose and certify to Nasdaq prior to beginning of the Display Only Period that the company's previous disclosure in its effective registration statement.
+If the company's certification submitted to Nasdaq in that regard includes an upside limit, as described below, Nasdaq will not execute the Cross if it results in the offering price above such limit.
+The goal of these requirements is to have disclosure that allows investors to see how changes in share price ripple through critical elements of the disclosure.16